Join my Reader Group

 But when his school announces it will expel Jewish students, Hans decides it is time to fight for Rebecca – and for the lives and souls of his family

-Subscribe now for new short stories, book recommendations, musings on history, and to get your free book chapter of Half Notes from Berlin.
+Subscribe now for new short stories, book recommendations, musings on technology and history, and to get your free book chapter of Half Notes from Berlin.

 B.V.
 Glants was born in Soviet Ukraine and immigrated with his family to suburban New Jersey when he was ten years old.
 He was raised on family stories ranging from his grandparents’ fight for survival in WW2 to his parents’ confrontations with Soviet antisemitism.
 He now lives in Silicon Valley with his wife and daughter, where he is a lay leader at a Jewish day school and a member of the Wexner Heritage Program.

 B.V.
 Glants dutifully followed the archetypical immigrant dream and became an entrepreneur, most recently having cofounded Tonic Health (sold to R1, NASDAQ:RCM) and Turnkey Labs.
 That hasn’t stopped him from earning an MFA at California College of the Arts and attending writers’ conferences at Squaw and Sewanee.
-He writes historical fiction from a Jewish perspective, focusing on how major historical events challenge and transform the lives of everyday families.
+He writes historical and science fiction from a Jewish perspective.
 Half Notes from Berlin is his first published novel.
+B.V.
+Glants is currently working on his second novel, Before Recreation—a blend of biblical sci-fi that explores entrepreneurial ambition and the end of time.

 Historical fiction is a conceit that offer a unique lens through which to explore issues that give our society and its individuals great heartburn.